open/close all folders

-- You Have Failed Me: Mr. White kills him for his failures and untrustworthiness.
+- You Have Failed Me: Mr. White kills him for his repeated failures and untrustworthiness.

 Played by: Caterina MurinoThe wife of Alex Dimitrios, she's in an increasingly loveless relationship and willingly spends the night with Bond in order to spite her husband.
 She indirectly helps Bond stop Le Chiffre's criminal scheme but ends up getting tortured to death for this.

-- Chekov's Gun: The way she comes up behind Dimitrios and kisses him is Bond's inspiration for having Vesper do the same at Casino Royale.
+- Chekhov's Gun: The way she comes up behind Dimitrios and kisses him is Bond's inspiration for having Vesper do the same at Casino Royale.

-- Kill the Cutie: What happens to her for telling Bond what she knows about her husband's plans.
+- Kill the Cutie: She's introduced as a sweet and lovable woman trapped into the bad guys' plans, and then gets killed for telling Bond what she knows about her husband's plans.

-- Ms. Fanservice: The other half of her role in the movie, including scenes in a sexy, sea-green two-piece, and a pinkish-red evening gown with a neckline that borders on Absolute Cleavage.
+- Ms. Fanservice: The first half of her role in the movie, including scenes in a sexy, sea-green two-piece, and a pink evening gown.

 - Your Cheating Heart: Due to her bitter relationship with Alex, she sleeps with Bond.

-- Gambler Groupie: Le Chiffre uses her the same way Bond uses Vesper : a distraction for the other competitors during the card game.
+- Gambler Groupies: Le Chiffre uses her the same way Bond uses Vesper: a distraction for the other competitors during the card game.

-- Killed Offscreen: Mr. White arrives while Le Chiffre, Valenka and Kratt are questioning Vesper Lynd and Bond.
+- Killed Offscreen: Mr. White arrives while Le Chiffre questions Bond and at the same time Valenka and Kratt are questioning Vesper.
 Her death is not witnessed onscreen, but it is assumed that the gunshots we hear before Mr. White bursts in and shoots Le Chiffre are the ones that kill Valenka and Kratt.